Shufti Positioned as a Leading Challenger in Juniper Research’s 2024 KYC/KYB leaderboard

 Identity verification is now a technology problem as much as a compliance one.
 Fraudsters rely on AI to create synthetic identities and sophisticated document forgeries.
 Verification providers need to respond with technology that is just as advanced.

 Shufti uses in-house AI models to power document verification, facial matching, liveness detection, and deepfake-resistant KYC.
-Our technology is designed to work with more than 3,000 document types and to adapt to new formats and fraud techniques as soon as they start surfacing.
-By owning core technology and avoiding a patchwork of third-party components, Shufti keeps firm control over security and performance.
-That control is a key reason the platform can keep improving speed along with accuracy, without compromising on trust.
+Its technology is designed to work with more than 3,000 document types and to adapt to new formats and fraud techniques as soon as they start surfacing.
+By owning core technology and avoiding a patchwork of third-party components, Shufti is designed to maintain control over security and performance.
+That control is one contributing factor the platform can keep improving speed, along with accuracy, without compromising on trust.

 3. User Experience: Friction Where It Matters, Speed Where It Counts

 Every extra step in an onboarding workflow increases the risk of drop-off.
-According to the ABBY Survey 2023, 90% of companies lose customers during onboarding, with many citing the lengthy process as the main reason.
+According to ABBYY’s State of Intelligent Automation Report (Q4 2022), 90% of companies lose potential customers during digital onboarding, with many citing the lengthy process as the main reason.
 At the same time, every shortcut in security increases risk.
 The real work is in finding the right balance.

 Shufti aims to provide a solution that makes verification quick, often in under a minute in real-world scenarios.
 Shufti has taken recognizable steps in order to make the onboarding workflow smooth for users in order to maximize conversion and minimize dropouts.
 One such step includes a customizable workflow for each industry based on its own user interface and risk landscape.